AntonPalyok/Kibana-Easy-Message-Viewer/README.md

 ---
 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 #### Prepare Kibana environment
-Go to "kibana" repository folder and resolve dependencies:
+Go to "kibana" repository folder and resolve dependencies.
+Note: NodeJs should be installed with version specified in kibana folder, file `.node-version`.
 ```
-npm install
+yarn kbn bootstrap
 ```
 #### Working with plugin
 Once Kibana environment is ready, use the following npm tasks from your plugin folder.
 **Note:** kibana version in package.json of the plugin should match actual version of installed kibana
+> On Windows, you'll need you use Git Bash, Cygwin, or a similar shell that exposes the `sh` command.
  - ```npm start```
    Start kibana and have it include this plugin